micmejia/bible-dump/NKJV/Luke/Luke 20.md

 The baptism of John--was it from heaven or from men?"

 ###### 5
-And they reasoned among themselves, saying, "If we say, 'From heaven,' He will say, 'Why [^a]then did you not believe him?'
+And they reasoned among themselves, saying, "If we say, 'From heaven,' He will say, 'Why then did you not believe him?'

 ###### 6
 But if we say, 'From men,' all the people will stone us, for they are persuaded that John was a prophet."